 The Planning Practice Guidance also goes on to state that local planning authorities should consider the potential to mitigate landscape and visual impacts through, for example, screening with native hedges.
-The additional landscaping proposals would ensure that actual screening would be enhanced and improved upon, thereby mitigating any adverse impact on views into the site from users of the A42.
+The existing landscaping would ensure that screening would be maintained, thereby mitigating any adverse impact on views into the site from users of the A42 or Nottingham Road.
 It is recommended that a landscaping scheme be secured by condition to ensure a full comprehensive landscaping scheme, and that the approved scheme landscaping scheme is maintained for a period of five years from the date of planting.